josephwb/BEASTifier/README.md

 Compile
 ---------------

-In a  terminal prompt, type:
+In a  terminal prompt in the src directory, type:

 	make
 Usage